With its diverse landscapes ranging from rainforest, to arid plains, to highlands and sandy beaches, Sri Lanka is truly magical.

 There will also be the opportunity to visit schools and centers to give presentations and raise awareness about various healthcare issues.

 Minimum age is 18, no experience required.

-The main office is about an hour outside Colombo where the Country Director and all members of staff base themselves.All our staff are trained in the UK and in-country to follow best practice procedures, including monitoring, security, and emergency procedures.
+The main office is about an hour outside Colombo where the Country Director and all members of staff base themselves.All our staff are trained to follow best practice procedures, including monitoring, security, and emergency procedures.

 The office acts as a general meeting point for all the volunteers.Our overseas staff organize the details of our projects and accommodation to ensure everything is running smoothly.

 They are there to assist with any concerns, problems, advice, and general administration that may arise during your time away - available during the day at the office and directly contactable 24 hours a day by phone.

 On arrival you will appointed with a project supervisor who will go through your ‘induction’, work schedule and will be your first point of contact.